 - Write a brief cover letter that has your name, local address, and telephone number.
 State you are requesting a 'denial letter for a driver's license'

 - Take your printed Form SS-5, printed letter, passport, Visa, current I-20, and I-94 to the Beckley Social Security Office

 - Proof of West Virginia Residency: Two original items that list your local address such as a residency letter from WVU Tech, a utility bill, bank statement, or pay stub

 - Visa: Your Visa issued by the United States

-- Proof of Enrollment and I-20: Obtained from DSO.
+- Proof of Enrollment: Visit the Registrar's Office to obtain Proof of Enrollment.
 Written verification cannot be more than 20 days old

 Note: When you make your first visit to the DMV, you will be completing an application and submitting the above documents for approval.
 You will more than likely not test on this visit.
 Once approved, the DMV will contact you by phone to inform you when you can take the written test and driving test.
 Each time you return to the DMV, you must take all items listed above with an updated DSO letter.

 - A state ID card is used only for identification purposes.
 Documentation required is the same for both the driver’s license and state ID card.
 If you want and ID, but do not want to drive, you may want to look at this option.